 You will also want to check the caulk around bathtubs and showers to make sure that there are no leaks, and if there are, you will want to take the necessary steps to fix it before you end up paying more in water damages and extensive pest control services.

 There are few ways to lose your appetite quicker than to walk into your kitchen and see a line of ants walking across your countertops.
 And while sealing up holes and cracks that lead outdoors is the best preventative measure to keep pests from getting in in the first place, keeping a clean kitchen will also help keep them from wanting to come into your home.

 This doesn’t mean that you need to do a deep cleaning of your kitchen every day — just be sure to put away any food item as soon as possible from the counters or dispose of any unwanted food items in your sealed garbage can to prevent pests from hunting down their next meal in your home.

-Contact Your Local Pest Control Company for Preventative Maintenance
+Contact Your Local Pest Control Company For Preventative Maintenance

-The best way to prevent pests from entering your home or business is to contact your local pest control company for preventative maintenance services.
+The best way to prevent pests from entering your business or home is to contact your local pest control company for preventative maintenance services.
 Depending on where you are located and the issues you are experiencing, at High Country Pest Control, we can provide you with a maintenance package that suits both your needs and your budget.
 We offer quarterly, bi-monthly, monthly, and one-time pest preventative maintenance services to those in Colorado Springs, Castle Rock, Denver, and across the Front Range.

 Whether you are experiencing an issue with ants, spiders, mice, or any other type of pest, our skilled and highly experienced team of pest control technicians will go the extra mile to ensure that your space is protected from the inside out.
-If you have any questions, would like to learn more about our team, or would like a free estimate for our pest control services, be sure to give us a call or fill out the form below today and one of our friendly office members will get back to you as soon as possible!
+If you have any questions, would like to learn more about our team, or would like a free estimate for our home pest control services, be sure to give us a call or fill out the form below today and one of our friendly office members will get back to you as soon as possible!